CyrilJhayCapitulo/VocherFlow/README.md

 # 🎟️ VoucherFlow

 > **A prototype digital voucher management and redemption system built with React, TypeScript, Express, and Firebase.**

-VoucherFlow is a web application prototype that demonstrates the complete lifecycle of digital vouchers — from voucher generation and customer verification to redemption, expiration, cancellation, and audit tracking.
+VoucherFlow is a full-stack web application prototype that demonstrates the management and redemption of digital vouchers.

-The project was built as a **portfolio and learning project** to explore full-stack web development, API design, database integration, authentication, voucher validation, and concurrency handling.
+The project was built as a **portfolio and learning project** to explore full-stack web development, REST APIs, database integration, authentication, voucher validation, and secure single-use redemption.

 > ⚠️ **Prototype Project:** VoucherFlow is **not production-ready** and is not intended to process real customer data, payments, or commercial transactions.
-Production deployment would require additional security, authentication, database, and infrastructure hardening.

 ---